httptoolkit/node-launcher/README.md

 This should typically work just as well as the Electron version, with less overhead, and a quicker & easier install setup if you have node installed already, but this is experimental, so do check the caveats below for some warnings.

+Looking to file bugs, request features or send feedback?
+File an issue or vote on existing ones at [github.com/httptoolkit/feedback](https://github.com/httptoolkit/feedback).

 ## Getting Started

 Assuming you have a recent Node.js & npm installed, you just need to run: